ShamraMarzook/Chronic-Kidney-Disease-Analysis/README.md

 This work predominantly focused on, prediction of chronic kidney disease in patients using classification techniques of data mining.
 Thereby, down-staging it to stages that are more amenable to curative treatment.

 First the dataset was obtained, and the data-preprocessing was done.
 Then feature selection and model evaluation and classification was done to obtain favorable results.
-My contribution to the project included both the data pre-processing as well as the model evaluation